title image for how to mak gnome shoes and boots

 Download and print off the shoe pattern pieces and print them.

-You may need to adjust the size of each fabric piece, after printing, depending on the size of the tube you have cut.
+You may need to adjust the size of each fabric piece, depending on the size of the tube you have.

 Cut the following pieces to make Gnome boots.